favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>🚨 Remove <code>PROXIED=true</code> if you are <em>not</em> running a web server <sup><em>click to expand</em></sup></summary>

-The fallback setting `PROXIED=true` tells this updater to prefer [Cloudflare’s proxy](https://developers.cloudflare.com/dns/proxy-status/) for your domains when existing proxy statuses are inconsistent.
+Keep `PROXIED=true` when you want [Cloudflare’s proxy](https://developers.cloudflare.com/dns/proxy-status/) for the domains managed by this updater.
 Proxying lets Cloudflare cache webpages and hide your IP addresses.

 | If you want...                                        | Do this                                                                                                                |
 | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |